Key Takeaway

 Name a healthcare proxy.
 If you're in an accident tomorrow and can't speak for yourself, who makes medical decisions?
 Write this person's name down.
 Then call them and ask if they're willing.
 You can formalize it with a legal document soon, but just knowing who you'd choose — and telling them — is a meaningful first step.

 Locate your important documents.
 Do you have a will?
 Life insurance policies?
 Property deeds?
-Gather whatever you already have into one place — a folder, a box, a drawer.
+Gather whatever you already have into one place.
 If you don't have these documents yet, that's okay.
 Just knowing what you have and what you're missing is progress.

 Tell one person where things are.
 Pick the most important person in your plan — usually your spouse or partner — and tell them where you've put this initial collection of information.
 That single conversation makes everything else more effective.